*This is a guest post from a reader of Wandering Earl, a writer, fellow traveler and friend.

 Perusing these lists, you will certainly see a lot of the same titles over and over again.
 You will likely see some books you’ve never read or never heard of.
 However, there are some books you will never, ever see, despite containing some truly great travel writing.

-So here is my list of the top five travel books never on anyone’s list of travel books.
+So, put on your reading glasses because here is my list of the top five travel books never on anyone’s list of travel books.

 “The village of Holcomb stands on the high wheat plains of western Kansas, a lonesome area that other Kansans call “out there.”
 Some seventy miles east of the Colorado border, the countryside, with its hard blue skies and desert-clear air, has an atmosphere that is rather more Far West than Middle West.
 The local accent is barbed with a prairie twang, a ranch-hand nasalness, and the men, many of them, wear narrow frontier trousers, Stetsons, and high-heeled boots with pointed toes.
 The land is flat, and the views are awesomely extensive; horses, herds of cattle, a white cluster of grain elevators rising as gracefully as Greek temples are visible long before a traveler reaches them.”